jaredtritz/jsonsails-readthedocs/source/concepts/sfiles.rst

 SFiles
 ======

+The "S" stands for any of:

+* single
+* server
+* shared
+* synchronous

-SFiles are **single instance** data stores, which can be used to store shared data for example, or to manage syncronization among users.
+SFiles are single instance data stores, their script runs on the server, and they can be used to store shared data or to manage synchronization among users.

 Writing to SFiles
 """""""""""""""""

-Writing to SFiles is done server side, so that the server can make sure the writing is syncronized among users.
+Writing to SFiles is done server side through an interface implemented in the script.
+Thus, the server can make sure the writing is synchronized among users.
 The script is written and managed by the owner of the SFile.

 Reading from SFiles
 """""""""""""""""""